Zilliqa/Zilliqa/tests/EvmAcceptanceTests/README.md

 ```

 `--from` is the private key of the sender.
+`--from-address-type` can be either `eth` or `zil`.
+If `eth` is used, Funds are transferred from eth-based address of the private key.
+Otherwise, funds are transferred from zil-based address of the private key.
 `--to` is the address of the recipient.
-`--amount` is amount to be transferred.
+`--amount` is amount to be transferred in ZIL/ETH ZIL unit.
-`--address-type` can be either `eth` or `zil`.
-If `eth` is used, Funds are transferred from eth-like address of the private key.
-Otherwise, funds are transferred from zil-like address of the private key.

 ## Scripts